-Lifetime career placement services are provided for Personal Training Master Course, Advanced Concepts in Personal Training, and Personal Training Foundations students only.
+Career placement services are provided for Personal Training Master Course, Advanced Concepts in Personal Training, Personal Training, Personal Training Foundations, and Personal Training Foundations - Online students only.
 While placement services will be provided for students, it is understood that the school cannot promise or guarantee employment to any student or graduate.